sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Using a color stack for transparency with pdfTeX
+Short desc    : Using a color stack for transparency with pdfTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : Since version 1.40 pdfTeX supports several color stacks; the
+Descript     : Since version 1.40 pdfTeX supports several color stacks; the
              : package uses a separate colour stack for control of
              : transparency (which is not, of course, a colour).
 ```